Preparing for pregnancy

 - Family health history: Your GP will ask you questions about your family’s health.
 Tell your GP if anyone in your family has high blood pressure (hypertension), diabetes, twins, learning difficulties, blindness, deafness, cystic fibrosis, congenital birth defects, ethnicity-related conditions, such as Tay-Sachs disease, sickle trait/ sickle cell disease or thalassaemia.

-- Your weight: Your GP will recommend you try to lose weight if you are overweight or obese.
+- Your weight: Your GP will recommend you try to lose weight if you are overweight or obese before you fall pregnant.

 - Lifestyle factors: your GP will ask you questions about you and your partner’s habits that could influence your pregnancy, such as smoking, drinking alcohol and using recreational drugs.
 If you or your partner participate in any of these activities, you should stop in order for you to increase your chances of a healthy pregnancy.